taramoves/nftarot/README.md

 Amina Yasmin

 ## About Project
-NFTarot was built as part of the Base Onchain Summer Buildathon with the intention of creating a meaningful daily experience onchain for crypto natives and an easeful onboarding experiences for the esoterically inclined.

-After entering the space of NFTarot, users can make their card selection and mint it to receive their reading.
+NFTarot is a decentralized web app, designed to merge the spiritual practice of tarot into the web3 world.

+## Technology Uses

+Typescript, NextJs, Supabase, Privy, Viem, Zora Protocol, Base Network

 ## Presentation Video

 ## 💐 Try It
-To access the NFTarot demo, we'll be launching the beta next week.
+To access the NFTarot demo, got [here](www.nftarot.com)

-## Roadmap